tannerdolby/tannerdolby.com/src/about.md

 ## Need More?

 I'm available for all things web related: speaking, writing, static sites, JAMstack, accessibility, UI design and more.
-Feel free to send me an email me at [dolb.tanner@gmail.com](mailto:dolb.tanner@gmail.com) if you'd like to chat!
+Feel free to [send me an email](mailto:dolb.tanner@gmail.com) if you'd like to chat!